FluxLemur/citybash/README.md

     2. The admin terminates after some amount of time (say, 10 minutes)

 ## Game Mechanics
-- Cities are placed at random on a 20x20 square world.
 - Armies
   - Training a soldier costs 5 gold and takes 5 seconds.
 Soldiers are trained asynchronously.
-  - Armies move 1 distance unit/sec
   - Soldiers can carry at most 3 gold each

 City Level | Income (gold/s) | Defense Multiplier | Upgrade Cost (gold) | Cache size (gold) |